-Every year, in affiliation with the Georgia Center for the Book, River of Words sponsors a free poetry and art contest on the theme of watersheds.
-(Find out about a WATERSHED on page 120).
+Every year, in affiliation with the Georgia Center for the Book, River of Words sponsors a free poetry and art contest on the theme of watersheds (find out about WATERSHEDS on page 120).
 The contest is open to students ages 5 through 19.